Members of the International Advisory Board

 Piotr graduated from the Warsaw School of Economics majoring in foreign trade.
 He also studied for two years at the department of computer programming at the Rockville Montgomery College (MD, USA).
 He is fluent in Polish and English and has a working knowledge of Russian

-Przemek Wójcicki is Associate Director in the Warsaw office.
+Przemek Wójcicki is Partner in the Warsaw office.
 He has many years of experience in investment banking in Poland and CEE.

-He joined VCP in 2006 and has been involved in a broad range of high-profile transactions in Poland and CEE countries, including advising Grupa Żywiec (Heineken Group) on the disposal of its distribution assets in Poland to Orbico Group, the sale of CEDC’s distribution assets to Eurocash and the acquisition of Allenort by Capital36 FIZ (an investment vehicle of Victoria Wejchert and Partners).
+He joined VCP in 2006 and has been involved in a numerous high-profile transactions in Poland and CEE countries, including advising Innova Capital on the disposal of Grupa Neomedic to Medicover, the acquisition of Zentiva by Advent International and the acquisition of Mavit by Lux-Med (BUPA Group).

 Previously, he worked for CAIB Financial Advisers and PKN Orlen.

 Przemek has a master’s degree from the Warsaw University of Technology as well as a bachelor’s degree from the Warsaw School of Life Sciences.
-He is fluent in English and Polish, and has a working knowledge of German.
+He is fluent in English and Polish.

-Piotr Makulec is Associate Director in the Warsaw office.
+Piotr Makulec is Partner in the Warsaw office.
 He has extensive experience in investment banking in Poland and CEE.

-He joined VCP in 2006 and has played a part in a number of high-profile transactions, including advising Mid Europa Partners on its acquisition of Zabka, the sale of Agros Nova to IK Investment Partners, and the sale of distribution assets by Grupa Żywiec (Heineken Group) to Orbico Group.
+He joined VCP in 2006 and has played a part in a number of high-profile transactions, including advising the shareholders of Agros Nova on the disposal of the company to IK Investment Partners and the acquisitions of Żabka by Mid Europa Partners and Browar Namysłów by Grupa Żywiec (Heineken Group).